ghms28/italy-intangibles/README.md

-Internet and Network Economics
+# Internet and Network Economics

-Step 0
+### Research Q:
+Italy’s intangible investment growth: patterns, sectors, and comparison with top EU performers (1999–2021).

+### Introduction

 To start the analysis, we should focus on the top countries first.
 To do that, we first examine the countries based on their total investments in intangibles.